 In December, we did a round-up of the most popular feminist blogs to follow in 2017.
 It mentioned feminist favorites like Feministing and Adios, Barbie.
-I’ve actually since been published on one of the sites on that list — Feminist Current!
+I’ve actually since been published on some of the sites on that list!
 (Did you really think I wouldn’t throw in just a teensy bit of shameless self-promotion?)

 What’s better than 13 feminist sites to follow?
 Why, 15 more, of course!

 Since expanding my writing outside of my blog, I’ve discovered such a beautiful community of women banded together for a common cause.
 They make themselves heard through their writing, and so can you!
 These feminist sites offer opportunities for writers outside of their staff to contribute articles and comments.
 Or, you can just read and stay educated.
 Either way, here are a few really great feminist sites to start you off.

 Role Reboot wants to do exactly what its name suggests — change up the outdated stereotypes of what men and women’s roles should be.
 The site is all about personal narratives and encourages users to upload their own articles and stories.